meetshah91/mindex-java-code-challenge/README.md

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.
+### Task 1

+Created new RestService named numberOfReports.
+Created new Test class named NumberOfReportsServiceImplTest to test the RestService.

+### Task 2

+Created new RestService named compensation.
+Created new Test class named CompensationServiceImplTest to test the RestService.